+Meters are installed in the HIU within your apartment.
 Meter readings are recorded for individual apartments via a central processing unit located within the central plant of the apartment complex.
-Therefore, access to apartments is not required to take individual meter readings and readings will be actual recordings of units consumed and not based on estimated units of energy consumption.
+Therefore, access to apartments is not required to take individual meter readings and readings will be actual recordings of units consumed and not based on estimated units of energy consumed.

 What is involved in the billing process?

-Bills will be issued bi-monthly based on the kWh energy consumption per apartment at the standard billing rate.
-Bills will be issued to owner/occupiers as named on the application for supply.
+Bills will be issued bi-monthly based on the metered energy consumption (kWh) per apartment at the standard billing rate.
 The amount on each bill is due for payment 14 days from when the bill is issued.

 What are the charges on my heat invoice?

 The heat tariff is made up of two charges.
 The usage charge is calculated using the kWh metered at your premises and the usage rate that is set based on the cost of gas and the efficiency of the main system.
 The standing charge is similar to the supply charges levied by any utility provider and relates to the fixed costs of providing the heat service regardless of usage.

 The heat tariff rates are reviewed bi-monthly with Simon Community.
 The rates may increase or decrease based on changes to the system input costs such as the cost of gas.

 The simplest method of bill payment is via a direct debit mandate; you can sign up for direct debit as part of the registration process through our website HERE.
 Alternatively, customers may pay by: cheque, bank transfer, debit/credit card through our secure online payment system that can be found HERE or by payment card that can be used in your local Topaz Garage in the Nutgrove Shopping centre or any Payzone outlet.

 Who do I contact if I have a query on my bill?